A Little Bit of History

-In 2018 we will begin with construction of an Americans with Disabilities Act (ADA) approved cabin.
+In 2019 we will finish construction of an Americans with Disabilities Act (ADA) approved cabin.
 This is a 2-story cabin with 6 ADA spots on the first floor and as many as 8 spots on the 2nd floor.
-It will be located in between the Paradise and Crystal cabins.
+It is located in between the Paradise and Crystal cabins.
 We anticipate that we will be able to use the cabin in 2020.
 With the new building we will take down two designated cabins that are either in disrepair or that are located in a wetland zone.
 We will first take down Crystal cabin (fall of 2019) and then Porcupine.

-Starting with this upcoming 2018 season, based upon a review of cabin occupancy prompted by Gunnison County, we have decided to eliminate the use of lofts for sleeping in cabins listed in a Memo called ‘Changes to Gothic’s Small Cabins with Lofts’ following this handout.
+Based upon a review of cabin occupancy prompted by Gunnison County in 2018, we have eliminated the use of lofts for sleeping in cabins listed in a Memo called ‘Changes to Gothic’s Small Cabins with Lofts’ following this handout.
 The following cabins have been re-configured so that there will be 2 sleeping spots on the ground floor: Bellview, Lead King, Snowmass, and Whiterock.

 We upgraded the McLeod Cabin in 2013, Schofield and Forest Queen in 2015 and Whiterock and Sylvanite in 2016.
 As we build new cabins we will be removing older cabins.
 Cabins which we tentatively plan to remove in the next several years include: Porcupine, Lead King, Crystal, East River, Enders, Enders Annex, Bellview, Snowmass and Paradise.
 There is no definite timeline for removal with the exception that Crystal be removed with the completion of the new ADA building.

-If you would like to contribute towards our efforts to upgrading cabins, please contact Ian Billick, the Executive Director (email@example.com).
+If you would like to contribute towards our efforts to upgrading cabins, please contact Kelly Sudderth, the Chief Operating Officer (firstname.lastname@example.org).
 Helping upgrade a RMBL cabin is a wonderful legacy.
 Even small donations matter!